neutron-org/neutron-docs/docs/tutorials/cosmwasm-icq.md

 Let's say we want to make interchain query to wasmd module for contract info.

 First thing to understand is that you need to know exact version of that module on a chain that you want to query for data.
-Let's assume we'll query osmosis testnet (osmo-test-5 testnet) Here we discover that they use [`v16.0.0-rc2-testnet` version](https://github.com/osmosis-labs/testnets/tree/main/testnets/osmo-test-5#details).
+Let's assume we'll query osmosis testnet (osmo-test-5 testnet).
+Here we discover that chain uses [`v16.0.0-rc2-testnet` version](https://github.com/osmosis-labs/testnets/tree/main/testnets/osmo-test-5#details).
 As we can see this version of osmosis uses [custom patched wasmd module](https://github.com/osmosis-labs/osmosis/blob/v16.0.0-rc2-testnet/go.mod#L320).
 Now that we have found [this wasmd module](https://github.com/osmosis-labs/wasmd/tree/v0.31.0-osmo-v16), let's understand how the cosmos-sdk stores data. // TODO: explain how cosmos-sdk store works - it's concatenating keys, and if you query for prefix, you can get a list of data items.
-Usually we'll look into keeper.go (TODO: LINK) to see where and what kind of data it keeps in a store.
+Usually we'll look into [keeper.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/keeper/keeper.go) to see where and what kind of data it keeps in a store.
 If you look for where it sets contract info, you'll find the store.Set [here](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/keeper/keeper.go#L749), that sets the contract info under the key `types.GetContractAddressKey(contractAddress)`
 This function is imported using the keys file.
 That file is common for storing all key creation helpers.
 It's common location is [/x/modulename/types/keys.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/types/keys.go).
 As we can see the key in store is simply [concatenation of ContractKeyPrefix ([]byte{0x02}) and address of the contract that you want to query](https://github.com/osmosis-labs/wasmd/blob/master/x/wasm/types/keys.go#L48).